Thoxy67/usbooty/docs/write-methods.md

 temperatures, and failing-prediction flags surface as a short yellow warning under the device picker.
 No probe means no warning.

-## Conflicting-process guard (devlock)
+## Conflicting-job guard (devlock)

-Before touching a device the helper checks whether another process already holds it open (a file manager preview, an in-flight `dd`, GNOME Files indexing, etc.).
-If something else is holding the device, the write is refused with a clear message naming the offending process, so you can close it and retry.
+To stop two usbooty writes racing on the same device, the helper takes an exclusive `flock` on `/run/usbooty-<device>.lock` before any destructive step; a second usbooty job on the same device aborts at once with a clear message.
+Separately, the GUI unmounts the target's partitions (via `udisksctl`) before starting and the helper opens the device with `O_EXCL`, so a device still held open by a file manager, an in-flight `dd`, or a mounted partition is refused rather than clobbered.

 ## Boot mode reference